jmoenig/Snap/docs/API.md

 # The Snap!
 API

-Jens Mönig, Bernat Romagosa, January 30, 2023
+Jens Mönig, Bernat Romagosa, February 03, 2023

 This document describes how Snap! can be accessed from an outside program to start scripts, send and retrieve information.
 The model use case is embedding interactive Snap! projects in other websites such as MOOCs or other adaptive learning platforms.